github/docs/content/billing/managing-billing-for-github-actions/about-billing-for-github-actions.md

 ### Minute multipliers

-Jobs that run on Windows and macOS runners that {% data variables.product.prodname_dotcom %} hosts consume minutes at 2 and 10 times the rate that jobs on Linux runners consume.
+Jobs that run on Windows and macOS runners that {% data variables.product.prodname_dotcom %} hosts consume minutes at 2 and 10 times the rate than jobs on Linux runners consume.
 For example, using 1,000 Windows minutes would consume 2,000 of the minutes included in your account.
 Using 1,000 macOS minutes, would consume 10,000 minutes included in your account.

 | Operating system | Minute multiplier |
 |----------------- | ------------------|